HanCreate/SurvivalProject-Server/README.md

 - [ ] Change every game over message to a round over message.
 - [ ] Clean the game modes code a bit.
 - [ ] Master card code should be x2 and not x1.5 in some game modes.
-- [x] Handle a player leave and a team leave on all of the game modes (what happens when all of the players of one team leave?
-The other team should get a draw).

 # TODOs that can't be completed at the moment
-- [x] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.
 - [ ] The option to send a reject message (after an invitation) is grayed out for some reason.
 If I manage to fix it, I need to make sure it actually works.
 - [ ] The option to change a character's color is grayed out for some reason.
 If I manage to fix it, I need to make sure it actually works.
 - [ ] The experience/code a player gains after every game mode (except infinity game modes) isn't correct - no videos or data about how much code and experience a player should get after a game is completed was found.